 (1) The amount payable for the hire of a taxi-car may be agreed between the hirer and the driver of the taxi-car or the driver’s booking service (a contract fare).

-(2) However, if a voucher is to be used for the payment or part-payment of the contract fare, the amount agreed under subregulation (1) must not exceed the fare (as calculated in accordance with the appropriate tariff set out in Schedule 1) that would otherwise be payable for the hire of the taxi-car.
+(2) However, if a voucher (as defined in regulation 5A(1)) is to be used for the payment or part-payment of the contract fare, the amount agreed under subregulation (1) must not exceed the fare (as determined in accordance with regulation 3) that would otherwise be payable for the hire of the taxi-car.

 (3) Subregulation (1) does not apply if the taxi-car is hired at a taxi stand or as a result of hailing the driver.